contribute-design/.github/profile/README.md

 We're glad you want to change how Open Source software and Designers collaborate and are thrilled to welcome you on our mission.

-## 🌟 contribute.design projects
+## 🎁 contribute.design projects

 > Feel free to browse and contribute to our 2 main projects

 * [The Monorepo](https://github.com/contribute-design/contribute.design) - the codebase of our Frontend, API and Data Store
 * [Example Design Guidelines](https://github.com/contribute-design/examples) - for Open Source projects

-## 🚀 Quick start
+## 🚀 For Open Source projects

-### For Open Source projects
+If you're an Open Source project looking for designers – we can help you to get exposure and ultimately designers contributing towards your project.

-> If you're an Open Source project looking for designers – we can help you to get exposure and ultimately designers contributing towards your project.
+<details><summary>Get your project ready for design contributions</summary>

 1. Add your `.design` folder with some guidelines to your repository.
 [See examples](https://github.com/contribute-design/examples)
 2. Add a `contribute.design badge` to your README.md